 Clean and renewable energy technology (CRET) consists of a variety of different energy sources and technologies that are environmentally friendly.
-These include photovoltaic (PV) and thermal solar power, wind power, geothermal, hydroelectric power, Ocean Thermal Energy Conversion (OTEC), biofuel (ethanol being the most prevalent), and biomass.
+These include photovoltaic (PV) and thermal solar, wind, geothermal, hydroelectric, Ocean Thermal Energy Conversion (OTEC), biofuel (ethanol being the most prevalent), and biomass.
 Geothermal energy can be harnessed through heat pumps, energy piles, and earth sheltering, while biomass can be utilized for combined heat and power (CHP).

 In California, renewable energy sources generated roughly 32% of the state’s electricity in 2020, according to the California Energy Commission.
 To further promote the adoption of clean energy, the state has set a mandate to increase the share of renewable energy to 50% by 2030 through the Renewables Portfolio Standard (RPS) program.
 Renewable energy accounts for only 11% of the total energy consumption in the US as of 2020, up from 6% in 2006.
 Fossil fuels still dominate the US energy mix, accounting for 81% of total consumption.